NikosVarel/GitDemo/README.md

 # GitDemo
 This is my first repository.
-It is a software testing demo with pytest framework without reporting assets In this demo I insert from a user datasheet xlsx file values and implement them in tests impulsive
+It is a software testing demo with pytest framework without reporting assets.<br/>
+In this demo I insert from a user datasheet xlsx file values and implement them in tests impulsive.

 $ TEST PLAN:<br/>
   * "I {user[0]} with last name {user[1]} love to {user[3]} {quantity}!"<br/>